 Two other amazing home-based North Shore houses to check out at Halloween are the following:

-- Dovercourt Crypt – at the corner of Dovercourt Road and Maginnis Avenue in Lynn Valley and open on the last weekend in October (and possibly on a few extra days including Halloween night).
+- Dovercourt Crypt – at the corner of Dovercourt Road and Maginnis Avenue in Lynn Valley and open on the last few days of October.
 Admission is free, although donations are welcome.
 This place is also one of the best haunted houses in the Lower Mainland.

 Again, the Haunt of Edgemont is one of the best “private home” haunted houses anywhere on the planet.
-Steven King and Hollywood special-effects moguls would be proud.
+Even Stephen King and Hollywood special-effects moguls would be impressed.

-For more information about the Haunt of Edgemont check out its Facebook page.
+To learn more about the Haunt of Edgemont check out its Facebook Page.

 For a list of other scary places in Metro Vancouver, check out Lower Mainland Haunted Houses.